ahsanu123/ams/README.md

 ## 🌳 Project Log

-- 21 januari 2025, running browser on raspberry pi zero 2 was to slow, even you don't start dotnet backend yet. after searching tauri seem solve this, but with consequence changing backend into tauri (rust).
+- 21 Januari 2025, running browser on raspberry pi zero 2 was to slow, even you don't start dotnet backend yet. after searching tauri seem solve this, but with consequence changing backend into tauri (rust).
+- 24 Februari 2025, 👷‍♂️ TODO create diesel migration and sea-query table builder combination, create macro to automate sea-query table function creation from struct model

 ## ⚓ Reference